310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora smilesoft %}
-There’s the burdocks, the sweet potatoes, and the pumpkins… Aight, I managed to draw ‘em pretty well.
-Oops, can’t forget the chestnuts.
-And now to draw the persimmons next to it, and it’ll be complete~♪
+There’s the burdock, the sweet potato, and the pumpkin… Aight, I managed to draw ‘em pretty well.
+Oops, can’t forget the chestnut.
+And now to draw the persimmon next to it, and it’ll be complete~♪
 {% endbubble %}

 {% bubble Midori blushsquint %}